 Our protagonist is turned into a fiendish creature because she dares to think about sex, but she’s really the only person in the film that acts remotely normal — you wonder what she sees in dull & sexless Oliver.
 Irena’s superstitious mumbo-jumbo is a stand-in for Christianity, which demands that she restrains herself from acting in a way contrary to Christian morality.
 That repression of feeling leads to chaos, mayhem.
 This idea of the “Id” running amok in physical form is dramatized in such a clear and concise manner that I’m shocked the censors of the era allowed this movie to be made; what the movie says about (sexual) repression in society is not pretty.

 Actress Simone Simon is a stunningly beautiful woman with an unmistakable sensual persona, yet she’s poised and very proper.
 In other words, Simon is the prototypical “icy lady with fire under her ice.”
 Simon’s Irena is an extremely complex character and the actress evokes the perfect mixture of carnal desire and propriety.
 She’s the main reason this is such a good movie.
-The cast also includes Tom Conway (Whistle Stop), Jane Randolph (T-Men), Jack Holt (They Were Expendable), and Alan Napier (Alfred in TV’s Batman).
+The small, but talented cast also includes Tom Conway (Whistle Stop), Jane Randolph (T-Men), Jack Holt (They Were Expendable), and Alan Napier (Alfred in TV’s Batman).

 Nicholas Musuraca’s (The Spiral Staircase) expressionist, black-and-white cinematography is a revelation.
 One can’t praise his technical innovations enough.
 Partially because of the film’s low-budget, Musuraca was given the difficult task of suggesting things that couldn’t be possibly shown at the time the movie was made.
 You really believe there is some odious thing hidden in the dark shadows.
 The baleful music score is by Roy Webb (Notorious and Crossfire).